 - You're a U.S. citizen.

-- You’re a Louisiana citizen and reside in the parish in which you want to vote.
+- You're a Louisiana resident in the parish in which you want to vote.

 - You're at least 17 years old, and will be 18 years old in time for the election.